aBlender/racket/web-examples/README.md

 ### html5-lang

-The following projects are written in Racket and when run will generate HTML, CSS, and JS files as well as run a local web server.
+The following examples are written in Racket and when run will generate HTML, CSS, and JS files as well as run a local web server.
 Click on the images to see the Racket code.

 | Text Adventure | Blog Template |
 |:--------------:|:-------------:|